NeonDelteros/GNSS-Reader/README.md

 # GNSS Reader Python Module

-This module provides a high level parser for GNSS data in NMEA format.
-It is designed to be used in robotics, tracking, or positioning systems where GPS/GNSS data is streamed via USB or simulated via log files.
+This module provides a high level parser for GNSS data in NMEA format, used where GPS/GNSS data is streamed via USB or simulated via log files.

 ## Module Contents